symfony/symfony-docs/components/validator/introduction.rst

 The Validator component behavior is based on two concepts:

 * Contraints, which define the rules to be validated;
-* Validators, which are the classees that contain the actual validation logic.
+* Validators, which are the classes that contain the actual validation logic.

 The following example shows how to validate that a string is at least 10 characters long::